jsonW0/fair-survival/README.md

 pip install pygwalker
 ```

+## Running Experiments

+Run `bash scripts/[name_of_script].sh` to run an experiment.

+Visualize the experiment results by running `python summarize_results.py`.
+That will produce `results/results.html` based on all experiments saved under `results`.
+This html is an interactive pygwalker visualizer.

 ## Background

 In survival analysis, we observe $(x,T,\delta)$ triplets where $\delta$ is `True` if the event was actually observed and `False` if censored.